nathanlane/nathanlane.github.io/index.md

     data</strong></a><strong>.</strong>
 - template: detail-content
   block: text-1
-  content: <p><a href="https://www.dropbox.com/s/b9mll7fx26j6uia/ManufacturingRevolutions_Lane_Live.pdf?dl=0"><strong>Manufacturing
+  content: '<p><a href="http://nathanlane.github.io/assets/papers/ManufacturingRevolutions_Lane_Live.pdf"
-    Revolutions - Industrial Policy and Networks in South Korea</strong></a><br><strong><br>Abstract</strong>
+    title="ManufacturingRevolutions_Lane_Live.pdf"><strong>Manufacturing Revolutions
-    - This paper uses a historic big push intervention with digitized data from South Korea to study the effects of industrial policy on (short- and long-run) industrial development.
-In 1973 South Korea transitioned to a military dictatorship and drastically changed their development strategy.
-I find industries targeted by the regime's big push grew significantly more than non-targeted industries along several key dimensions of industrial development.
-These developmental effects persisted after industrial policies were retrenched, following the 1979 assassination of the president.
+    - Industrial Policy and Industrialization in South Korea </strong></a><strong>(2019)<br></strong><br>[Previously
-    Furthermore, I estimate the spillovers of the industrial policies using exogenous variation in the exposure to the policy across the input-output network.
-I find evidence of persistent pecuniary externalities like those posited by big push development theorists, such as Albert Hirschman.
-In other words, I find that South Korea’s controversial industrial policy was successful in producing industrial development, the benefits of which persisted through time and in industries not directly targeted by the policies.<br><br></p><p><a href="https://nathanlane.github.io/assets/papers/NathanLane_New_Empirics_of_Industrial_Policy_current.pdf"
+    titled: Manufacturing Revolutions - Industrial Policy and Networks in South Korea]</p><p><strong><br>Abstract</strong>
-    title=""><strong>The New Empirics of Industrial Policy</strong></a><strong><br></strong><br><strong>Abstract</strong>
+    - I study the impact of industrial policy on industrial development through a canonical intervention.
+Following a political crisis in 1972, South Korea dramatically altered its development strategy with a new sector-specific policy: the Heavy Chemical and Industry (HCI) drive.
+With newly digitized data, I use the sharp introduction and withdrawal of HCI trade policy and investment incentives to study its impacts.
+(1) I show HCI successfully promoted the evolution of directly treated industries.
+Next I provide evidence for two key justifications of industrial policy: network and dynamic externalities.
+(2) Using variation in exposure to policies through the input-output network, I show HCI indirectly benefited (non-treated) downstream industry.
+(3) Finally, I show both direct and indirect benefits of HCI persist even after the policy is withdrawn, following the 1979 assassination of President Park.
+Together, my findings suggest that the temporary drive helped shift the economy into higher value-added activity.<br></p><p><a href="https://nathanlane.github.io/assets/papers/NathanLane_New_Empirics_of_Industrial_Policy_current.pdf" title=""><strong>The New Empirics of Industrial Policy</strong></a><strong><br></strong><br><strong>Abstract</strong>
     - Nations have and will continue to shape their economic destinies through industrial policy.
 Nevertheless, the literature on industrial policy is thin, dwarfed by